Radio-Source/GSR/README.md

 Author : Pierre Terrier

-The code is based of baa_seminar gnuradio created by Marcus Leech.
+The code is based of baa_seminar gnuradio created by Marcus Leech (CCERA)

+You can see an fork of baa_seminar that have created here : https://github.com/Radio-Source/baa_seminar_fork

 **Introduction**